navaris/appshell/examples/appshell-react-host/README.md

 ## Consuming federated components

-Uses `@appshell/react-federated-component` to dynamically load remote frontends.
+Uses `FederatedComponent` from `@appshell/react` to dynamically load remote frontends.
 It uses the remote key to lookup the runtime info for that particular federated component.

 ```typescript
 <Grid>